What is the Beltline Neighbourhoods Association?

 Omar has been volunteering within the community for the last few years; raising funds for flood survivors, organizing neighborhood parties at the Barb Scott Park (Park Jam YYC), and leading up voter engagement efforts for Federal election campaigns.

-So why is he running to be a Director?
 As an immigrant to Canada and a new Canadian, Omar strongly believes that he would not have had the opportunities he’s been given anywhere else in the world or anywhere else in the country.
 Calgary’s strong spirit of community has allowed him to reach his true potential and he now wants to give back to the community that has given him so much.

 Erin has lived in the Beltline (give or take a block or two) for over ten years.
 Her career is focused in the world of project and portfolio planning, and she spends her off-time taking part in the local food, music, and motorcycle scenes.
 An active member of Calgary's cultural community, Erin worked for several years as the Transportation Director for Sled Island Music & Arts Festival, and hopes to bring the festival spirit to other events in the Beltline.